LucaMalavolta/PyORBIT/docs/index.md

 ## Updates on version 10

 - *Improved speed*
-After several failed attempts, I finally managed to apply the advices from the [emcee parallelization page](https://emcee.readthedocs.io/en/stable/tutorials/parallel/) to the rather complex structure of PyORBIT.
-The speed up is noticeable for large datasets (e.g., photometry)
+After several failed attempts, I finally managed to apply the advice from the [emcee parallelization page](https://emcee.readthedocs.io/en/stable/tutorials/parallel/) to the rather complex structure of PyORBIT.
+The speed-up is noticeable for large datasets (e.g., photometry)

 - *Rossiter McLaughlin*
 Rossiter McLaughlin effect can now be precisely modelled using the CCF simulation approach employed in [Covino et al. 2013](https://ui.adsabs.harvard.edu/abs/2013A%26A...554A..28C/abstract).
 When the rotation period is known - together with the stellar radius - the stellar inclination can be derived avoiding the bias reported by [Masuda & Winn 2020](https://ui.adsabs.harvard.edu/abs/2020AJ....159...81M/abstract)

 - *Multidimensional Gaussian Process*
-The model has been introduced a few years back, but now it can finally take advante of imrpoved parallelization
+The model has been introduced a few years back, but now it can finally take advantage of improved parallelization

 - *tinyGP for better performances*
 Working on both *classic* and *multidimensional* Gaussian Process, although the former is showing some JAX problems when producing the output results.